umdevelopera/um-polylang/readme.txt

 = Key Features =

-* Language switcher shortcode.
-Displays the Polylang language switcher where you need it.
 * Localize links for Ultimate Member pages.
 * Ability to duplicate Ultimate Member pages for all languages in one click.
 * Ability to duplicate Ultimate Member forms for all languages in one click.
+* Ability to translate the field "Label", "Help Text" and "Edit Choices" using the String Translation feature.
+* Ability to translate bio (description) in profile.
 * Ability to translate email templates.
-* Ability to translate bio (description) field in profile.
+* Language switcher shortcode.
+Displays the Polylang language switcher where you need it.
 * Integration with the Account tabs extension.
 Makes custom account tabs translatable.
 * Integration with the Profile tabs extension.
 Makes custom profile tabs translatable.